 As teams work through these exercises, it’s important to remember that the Scrum method is just one approach to project management methodology.
 Antonio says it’s a commonly asked question:

 “I am often asked whether I prefer scrum or traditional project management, and the answer is it depends.
 Like with Leadership, it is about knowing what to apply when, depending on the challenge at hand.”

-So is Scrum the the best methodology for you?
-The answer is usually "it depends".
-To explore other project management methodologies, check out Agile project management, or our article on how you may already be using the Waterfall methodology to find the best fit for your projects and your team.
+So is Scrum the best methodology for you?
+To explore other project management methodologies, check out Agile project management or Waterfall methodology to find the best fit for your projects and your team.

 If you do decide to switch to Scrum methodology, get started by learning tips for better sprint planning.